raserma/packstack-challenge/decisions-taken.md

 certain how to deploy correctly AWX on Packstack and time is not in my favor.
 On the other side, I will create the role and playbooks taking into account that could be migrated to AWX for a future project, if needed.

+## Decision 07
+ * using one role instead of modularity: I decided to use one role instead of many because the exercise said so.
+However, the more I am developing, the more I regret not adding more granularity to the roles.

+## Decision 08
+ * import_role and from_tasks: because I was using one only role, and I was never a friend of tags, I decided to use latest feature `import_role` and call the tasks separately.
+Probably not the best decision ever.

+## Decision 09
+ * vars_files to include vars: because the requirements said to use a YML file, I am using vars_files for that.

+## Decision 10
+ * I am aware that I am doing things wrong.
+It is too late to come back.
+If I was working without so much time pressure, I would change mostly everything: how to deal with roles, how to deal with vars, the main playbook, etc.

+## Decision 11
+ * I cannot SSH/login into the VMs from packstack.
+I have tried everything, I am not sure what I am missing.
+I will keep going and focus on the last task as I cannot get stuck longer here.
+Tic tac.

+## Decision 12
+ * dynamic inventory: I have worked with VMware dynamic inventory and Ansible Tower but I have never used Openstack one.
+I know there is an official dynamic inventory and I will check that one as I have barely 3 hours left to finish last task.